Want to know about us?

 Who are 2TravelDads?

 We contribute to a variety of blogs and news outlets, and have been featured by GaysWithKids, Gay Star News and Yonderbound.
 The Huffington Post listed us as one of the “world’s top male travel bloggers”.
 We also write for Twist Travel Magazine and a variety of other publications that enjoy our voice and perspective.
-We’re based in the Seattle area, but our next stop: everywhere else… What else do you want to know about 2TravelDads?
+We’re based in North Florida, but our next stop: everywhere else.